deargle-classes/msbx5500-spring-2021/log.md

 I had you try to figure out how to use the `fetch_openml` function in sklearn to load the [Credit Card Fraud dataset](https://classes.daveeargle.com/security-analytics-assignments/datasets#credit-card-fraud).
 We had fun.

+## Why Docker?

+We also talked about why other classes would be requiring that students install DockerHub in order to run jupyter notebooks.
+Students were not aware of the horrors of compiling certain python libraries such as, IIRC, hadoop.
+Docker gives a perfectly-predictable system environment in which to run packages.

 ## Coming up next